remance/Masendor/readme.md

 ## Educational and historical battle simulation made with [Pygame](https://github.com/pygame/pygame).

+The development for this game is currently on hold.
+Minor updates and bugs fixed will still be done but expect no major progress for now.
 For any suggestions or bugs, feel free to report them in the [**Issues**](https://github.com/remance/Masendor/issues) page.